2017 NFL Media Access Policy (PDF Version)

 As endorsed by the NFL Competition Committee, in-game injury announcements to the media must be specific to a body part, accurate, and updated as warranted, including any changes in the player’s status for the rest of the game if it changes from the initial report.
 In situations where players have been involved in major collisions in which a concussion is possible, there will be an announcement in the press box that the player is being evaluated for an injury and an update will be provided as soon as possible.

 A player diagnosed with a concussion in a game will not be made available to the media after the game.
-The concussion-related medical exemption from media obligations extends to the practice week until the player is cleared to resume activity, i.e. running, lifting, attending meetings, etc. The player does not have to be cleared to practice to be made available to media.
+The concussion-related medical exemption from media obligations extends to the practice week until the player has been cleared by the Independent Neurological Consultant (INC) under the NFL Concussion Protocol.

 Though the injury reporting policy does not begin until the week prior to the start of the regular season, clubs are expected to update media on significant injuries that occur during the offseason program, training camp and preseason games.